 International Search and Rescue Dog Day

-Rescue work is not just a hobby, but a way of life.
+Search and rescue work is not just a hobby, but a way of life.
 IRO dogs are deployed worldwide more than 2,000 times a year to save lives.
 They find people who are buried under avalanches or they search for children who have lost their way in the forest.
 Some dogs even go on international missions following large natural disasters such as earthquakes or tidal waves.

 The International Search and Rescue Dog Day has been proclaimed by the IRO since 2008.
-Every rescue dog organisation - whether it is an IRO member or not - is invited to publish their event for that day on our website.
+Every search and rescue dog organisation - whether it is an IRO member or not - is invited to publish their event for that day on our website.

-You can find further information about this special day and a review of the Search and Rescue Dog Day 2017 here: www.rescue-dog-day.org
+You can find further information about this special day and a review of the last Search and Rescue Dog Day here: www.rescue-dog-day.org